 list_name[start: stop: stepsize]

-start represents the index from where we slice should start, default value is 0. stop represents the end index where slice should end.
+start represents the index from where we slice should start, the default value is 0. stop represents the end index where the slice should end.
 The max value allowed is the length of the list.
-If no value is provided, then it takes the last index of the list as default value. stepsize represents the increment in the index position of the two consecutive elements to be sliced.
+If no value is provided, then it takes the last index of the list as the default value. stepsize represents the increment in the index position of the two consecutive elements to be sliced.
 The result of the slicing operation on the list is also a list i.e it returns a list.

 Example: Slicing (Demo7.py)

 n = [1, 2, 3, 4,5, 6] print(n) print(n[2:5:2]) print(n[4::2]) print(n[3:5])

 We can also access the elements of a list using for and while loops